TahirRiaz/terralense-example-eval/conditionals/README.md

 }
 ```

-**Expected Resolution**: Terralense should parse lifecycle blocks and preconditions.
+**Expected Resolution**: Terralens should parse lifecycle blocks and preconditions.

 ---